November 17, 2022

 To answer when an email exchange becomes contractually binding, it helps to address what makes a binding contract in the first place.

 The following elements must be present for a valid contract (that isn’t made by deed) to be formed under English law:

 In the context of an email, what might this look like?

-Most would agree a simple, a written services contract has been formed by this short exchange of e-mails.
+Most would agree a simple, written services contract has been formed by this short exchange of e-mails.
 Bob’s email to Alice on 17 November is the offer, with Alice’s reply being acceptance of that offer.
-Interestingly, Alice’s original e-mail on 16 November is not an offer, but instead what lawyers call an ‘invitation to treat’.
+Interestingly, Alice’s original e-mail on 16 November is not an offer, but instead what a solicitor would call an ‘invitation to treat’.
 This is an invitation to negotiate with no intention to be legally bound.